solygamal/solygamal/README.md

 <h2 align="left">Hi 👋!
-My name is Sally Gamal and I'm a Software Engineer and FullStack Developer, from Cairo</h2>
+My name is Sally Gamal and I'm a Software Engineer and FullStack Developer</h2>